Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 • Have fully functional cores/units (vs. partially functional ones)

 Manufacturers test each chip and sort them into different "bins" based on their quality and characteristics.
-These bins determine whether a chip becomes a flagship product, a mid-range option, or sometimes even a lower-tier product with disabled features.
+These bins determine whether a chip becomes a flagship product, a mid-range option, or a lower-tier product with disabled features.

 CPU Binning